volador686/simplified-kv-db-implemented-in-go/README.txt

 I designed the replication mechanism in another way:
-(replication with get operation should be designed into a cache, not a replication.) first, create a extra bucket to store all the operations applied to the main database second, defer func() { apply all the operations to the replica database }
+(replication with get operation should be designed into a cache, not a replication.) first, create a extra bucket to store all the operations applied to the main database second, create func() { apply all the operations to the replica database }